Lebanon:Operations of the Islamic Resistance on Tuesday, Apr...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted last night on Monday, April 15, 2024 at 7:30 p.m. a gathering of “Israeli” troops in the vicinity of the “Birket Risha” Site with rocket artillery.
+- and in response to the “Israeli” aggression on town of Adloun and the assassination of one of our brothers, the Islamic Resistance fighters launched at 1:40 p.m. a combined aerial operation with offensive drones and targeted the headquarters’’ of the “Golani Brigade” and the “Egoz Unit 621” in the “Shraga” Camp, north of the occupied city of Akka [“Acre” or “Akko”], scoring direct hits.

-- The Islamic Resistance fighters targeted at 4:25 p.m. an aerial operation using offensive drones in two waves targeting the missile defense system in “Beit Hillel”, resulting in the destruction of Iron Dome platforms and casualties among their crew, leaving several members dead or wounded.
+- the Islamic Resistance fighters targeted at 2:35 p.m. a gathering of “Israeli” enemy soldiers in the vicinity of “Al-Assi” Site with appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:04 p.m. the “Zebdine” Barracks in the occupied Lebanese Kfarchouba Hills with rocket artillery.
+- the Islamic Resistance fighters targeted at 4:10 p.m. the “Radar” Site in the occupied Lebanese Shebaa Farms with rockets, scoring direct hits.

 Comments